Nemulo/libs-datasiphon/README.md

 }

 # build a query with filter
-new_query = sql.SQL.build(query, filter_)
+new_query = sql.SqlQueryBuilder({"users": table}).build(query, filter_)
 ```
-- `filter_` is validated before building the query, against columns used in select statement and restriction model (if provided)
+- `filter_` is validated before building the query, expecting specific format representing valid structure of applicable filter for given backend (currently only SQL backend is supported)
  - allowed format represents nestings containing one of :
  1. junctions (AND, OR) -> for combining multiple conditions with desired logical operators (allowed exclusively per nest level)
     ```python